• Skip to primary navigation

 1. Heat the olive oil in a Dutch oven over medium heat.
 Add cubed meat and brown meat on all sides.
 You might have to do this in two batches.

-2. Add the onion, garlic, bay leaves, beef broth, stout beer, salt, pepper, and water.
+2. Add the onion, garlic, bay leaves, beef broth, stout beer, salt, and pepper.
 Bring to a boil.
 Cover.
 Lower the heat so the mixture is simmering.
 Cook for about 30 minutes.

 3. Add carrots, potatoes, and tarragon.
 Cover and simmer for 30 minutes.
 Remove the bay leaves.

-4. Combine the flour and 4 tablespoons water.
+4. Combine the flour and 4 tablespoons water or beef broth or beer.
 Stir the mixture until there are no lumps.
 Add the mixture slowly to the stew stirring constantly.

 5. Cook for about 5 minutes until the stew is thick.